approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ![Add Packag Dependency](readme-images/AddPackage.png)

 Enter the repository`https://github.com/approov/approov-service-urlsession.git` into the search box.
 You will then have to select the relevant version you wish to use.
-To do so, select the `Exact Version` option and enter `3.0.3`.
+To do so, select the `Exact Version`, after which the latest `tag` from the selected repository should be selected.
+If you would like to use an earlier version, just replace the latest one.

 Once you click `Add Package` the last step will confirm the package product and target selection: